openeuler-mirror/docs/docs/en/docs/StratoVirt/VM_management.md

 -> {"return": {}}
 ```

-## Ballon Device Usage
+## Using Ballon Devices

-The balloon device can be used to reclaim free memory from the VM.
-The Balloon is called using the qmp command.
-The usage of the qmp command is as follows:
+The balloon device is used to reclaim idle memory from a VM.
+It called by running the QMP command.

 **Usage:**

 ```
-{"execute": "balloon", "arguments": {"value": 2147483648}}
+{"execute": "balloon", "arguments": {"value": 2147483648‬}}
 ```

-**Parameter:**
+**Parameters:**

-- value: Specifies the size of the guest memory to be set, in bytes.
-If the value is greater than the memory value configured during VM startup, the memory value configured during VM startup is used.
+- **value**: size of the guest memory to be set.
+The unit is byte.
+If the value is greater than the memory value configured during VM startup, the latter is used.

 **Example:**

 The memory size configured during VM startup is 4 GiB.
-If the free memory of the VM queried by running the free command is greater than 2 GiB, you can run the qmp command to set the guest memory size to 2147483648 bytes.
+If the idle memory of the VM queried by running the free command is greater than 2 GiB, you can run the QMP command to set the guest memory size to 2147483648 bytes.

 ```
-<- {"execute": "balloon", "arguments": {"value": 2147483648}}
+<- {"execute": "balloon", "arguments": {"value": 2147483648‬}}
 -> {"return": {}}
 ```

-Run the following command to query the actual memory of the VM:
+Query the actual memory of the VM:

 ```
 <- {"execute": "query-balloon"}